globalbrain/sefirot/docs/components/desc.md

 # SDesc

 `<SDesc>` is a component for creating "Description List".
-It's a list of key-value pairs, usually used to display a list of data.
+It is a list of key-value pairs, usually used to display a list of data.

 <Showcase
   path="/components/SDesc.vue"